-5.1 Evolution of IFA System in Govt. of India

-The Integrated financial Advice system was introduced in various Ministries of Govt. of India after October 1975.
+- 5.1 Evolution of IFA System in Government of India:- The Integrated Financial Advice system was introduced in various ministries of Government of India after October 1975.
 The basic aim of the scheme is to expedite decision making by delegation of financial powers to the executive authorities which are to be exercised in consultation with the Integrated Financial Advisors to bring in the concept of authority with responsibility and accountability.
-The IFA system was introduced in the Department of Defence Production in 1976 and in the Department of Defence in August 1983.

-5.2 Introduction of IFA System in Service Headquarters.

-In the light of recommendations of a sub Committee of the Committee on Defence Expenditure, the Ministry of Defence decided in Nov.
+The IFA system was introduced in the Department of Defence Production in 1976 and in the Department of Defence in August 1983. - Introduction of IFA System in Service Headquarters:- In the light of recommendations of a sub Committee of the Committee on Defence Expenditure, the Ministry of Defence decided in Nov.
 1991 that exercise of delegated financial powers by the authorities lower than Ministry of Defence should also be with the advice of local financial advisors.
 The 19th Estimate Committee of Parliament was also assured in this regard in 1992-93.
 These developments culminated in the introduction of IFA system in the three Service Headquarters, Headquarters Maintenance Command and Director General Border Roads as follows:

 i.
 IFA Naval HQrs - March 1994

 ii.
 IFA Air HQrs - April 1994

 iii.
 IFA Army HQrs - August 1994

 iv.
 IFA (BR) - March 1995

 v.
 IFA (MC) Nagpur - September 1995

 5.3 The IFA system has since been introduced at the command and corp HQrs of Army and at command and lower formations of Air Force and Navy.

 Besides, the IFA system is now operational in Indian Coast Guard and its commands, Border Roads, R&D, DGAFMS and many other defence and miscellaneous establishments.
 A very substantial number of HAG, SAG, JAG, Senior scale and junior scale IDAS officers are engaged in providing the IFA cover to defence forces and miscellaneous establishments.
 An important feature of the IFA structure is that it is an officer oriented system without much involvement of DAD staff in IFA functions.
 IDAS officers, however, are assisted by Sr. AOs/AOs in various CNC/TPC functions etc.

-- 5.4 Presently NADFM conducts IFA courses for IDAS officers and various RTCs conduct courses for staff AAOs/AOs and Sr AOs for the work relating to IFAs ic.
+- 5.4 Presently NADFM conducts IFA courses for IDAS officers and various RTCs conduct courses for staff, AAOs/AOs and Sr AOs for the work relating to IFAs.
 This however is not considered to be an effective mechanism.
-Since IFA functions are specialized and are not a part of typical DAD functions, it is felt that a dedicated training facility to train IDAS officers posted as IFAs exclusively is warranted. - 5.5 As such the Training and Development Centre, Brar Square, Delhi is designated as the Training Organization for Integrated Financial Advisors, in short TOIFA.
+Since IFA functions are specialized and are not a part of typical DAD functions, it is felt that a dedicated training facility to train IDAS officers posted as IFAs/in IFA offices exclusively is warranted. - As such the Training and Development Centre, Brar Square, Delhi is designated as the central Training Organization for Integrated Financial Advisors, in short TOIFA.
 A large cluster of Pr.
 IFAs and IFAs are located in Delhi along with the services Hqrs and this facility will be well suited for effectively training the IDAS officers in IFA set up, where their training is considered necessary.
-As the IFA system is generally IDAS officer oriented the number of auditors/AAOs/AOs/Sr AOs posted in most of the PIFA/IFA offices is generally miniscule.
-If training for the Sr AOs/AAOs and the staff posted in IFA offices is considered necessary, the same can be effectively provided by IFAs themselves. - 5.6 The Jt.CGDA (Trg) shall head TOIFA.
+It has also been decided that the OTI Gurgaon now to be known as Delhi Training Centre, Gurgaon shall be centrally responsible for training the Sr AOs/AOs/AAOs posted in IFA offices. - 5.6 The Jt.CGDA (Trg) shall head TOIFA.
 However he will seek the valuable views and assistance of Jt.
 CGDA (IFA) and the PIFAs/IFAs at Delhi in planning and imparting the IFA training.
 The head TOIFA shall report to CGDA through Addl.
-CGDA (Trg). - 5.7 Wherever PCDA/CDA officers are providing the IFA cover to the services, besides their normal duties, such officers requiring IFA training shall also be trained at TOIFA.
+CGDA (Trg). - 5.7 Wherever PCDA/CDA officers are providing the IFA cover to the services, besides their normal duties, such officers requiring IFA training shall also be trained at TOIFA/ DTC, Gurgaon.